 Small Businesses Expected to Close in the City

 NYC anticipates that over 50% of all small businesses will never reopen after the pandemic.
 This creates a huge market of unrented retail and commercial space, which may in turn force more city dwellers to leave the city that they have called home for so many years, in search of a more habitable environment.
 With huge amounts of unrented commercial space, large pockets of NYC are expected to become no-go zones where gangs reign supreme, which is much like the city was back in 1980, except during that time it was the NYC mafia that had the control of the streets.

 NYC and Company Faces Hopeless Task of a NYC Recovery

 The new team at NYC and Company, which is a pseudo government agency that attempts to promote tourism and commerce in NYC, is wholly unqualified for the troubled time ahead that NYC will face in coming years.
 It may be under their watch that NYC finally goes down the tubes, at least for now.
 NYC and Company, which is headed by Fred Dixon and is supported on the board by the vile Charles Flateman, is a wholly inappropriate choice for leadership in these troubled times.
 Even the limited skills of Nancy Mammana, Janette Roush, Kelly Curtin, Jerry Cito and Elan Cole will not help overcome the monumental challenge, which may be somewhat futile given the terrible circumstances they have been dealt.
 It also doesn’t help that these individuals have their own poor track records in troubled times and have only succeeded in times of plenty.
-What NYC needs now is a Winston Churchill, not a cadre of city hall sycophants.
+What NYC needs now is a Winston Churchill or even an Abraham Lincoln, but not the current cadre of city hall sycophants.

 NYC at Precipice of a Catastrophic Failure